-Any portion of a development that lies within an area designated in the officially adopted Parks and Recreation Master Plan or other officially adopted open space/greenway plan (not exceeding the amount required to be dedicated) shall be included as part of the area set aside to satisfy the recreation area requirements of this Section.
+Any portion of a subdivision or other development that lies within an area designated in the officially adopted Parks and Recreation Master Plan or other officially adopted open space/greenway plan (not exceeding the amount required to be dedicated) shall be included as part of the area set aside to satisfy the recreation area requirements of this section.
 This area shall be dedicated to public use.

 A. Amount of land.
-The amount of park, recreation or open space area shall be 800 square feet per dwelling.
+The amount of park, recreation or open space area shall be 800 square feet per dwelling lot or unit.
 The affected governing body must approve water bodies offered to a public entity for meeting these requirements.
 The recreation area may include a combination of land above the SFHA, land in the SFHA, water bodies within the development.
 Land area offered that contains five acres or more and is consistent with the adopted Parks and Recreation Master Plan must be accepted by the affected jurisdiction.

 Recreation areas shall be of such dimensions as to be functionally useable and maintainable.
-Developments that would require less than 25,000 square feet of recreation area may pay a fee in lieu of and be exempt from providing on-site recreation area when the Parks and Recreation Director determines that:
+Subdivisions or other Ddevelopments that would require less than 25,000 square feet of recreation area may pay a fee in lieu of and be exempt from providing on-site recreation area when the Parks and Recreation Director determines that: